ApeWorX/ape/latest/_sources/userguides/networks.md.txt

 ape console --network arbitrum:testnet:alchemy
 ```

-You can also use the `--network` option on scripts that use the `main()` method approach or scripts that implement that `NetworkBoundCommand` command type.
+You can also use the `--network` option on scripts that use the `main()` method approach or scripts that implement that `ConnectedProviderCommand` command type.
 See [the scripting guide](./scripts.html) to learn more about scripts and how to add the network option.

 **NOTE**: You can omit values to use defaults.